BIOS3010/Module-1-Unix-Python/exercises/Unix-2.md

 !
 Never redirect the output of a command that operates on a file to the same file
 ```

+## 1.4.8 Piping command output into other commands

+TBD.

 - See: http://swcarpentry.github.io/shell-novice/04-pipefilter/index.html